PrestaShop/docs/modules/sample-modules/example-hooks/_index.md

 ---
-title: Hooks examples
+title: Hook examples
 weight: 2
 ---

-# Hooks implementation examples
+# Hook implementation examples

-Hooks is one of the most powerful tools to extend or modify PrestaShop with modules.
+Hooks are one of the most powerful tools to extend or modify PrestaShop using modules.

-For a complete introduction about hooks, please read [Hooks]({{< relref "/8/modules/concepts/hooks/" >}})
+For a complete introduction to hooks, please read [Hooks]({{< relref "/8/modules/concepts/hooks/" >}})

 {{% children %}}